 Highway Pilot systems work in conjunction with the vehicle’s sensors.
 As sensors are limited in range and in poor weather conditions, high-definition (HD) maps are needed as a safety net to see the road when they fail.

 TomTom HD Map – delivered by AutoStream – can be deployed in various centralized and decentralized vehicle architectures.
 AutoStream is a complete solution that comes with client software and easy-to-integrate APIs.
-In case there are multiple AD applications running on different ECUs, AutoStream can be extended with an ADASIS v3 provider, through our partnership with Elektrobit.
-Together, we delivered the industry-first ADASIS v3 horizon with HD map data.
+In case there are multiple AD applications running on different ECUs, AutoStream can be extended with an ADASIS v3 provider.